 commercial pricing strategies may lead to the journey lengths of commercial cash passengers being significantly different to that of users of daily and weekly tickets.

 At present there is no facility within the DfT Calculator to distinguish between, on one hand, the measure of average cash fare used to estimate the average fare forgone, and on the other hand, the measure of the cash fare that is used to calculate period by period reimbursement.
-There is a concern is that the measure of the cash fare that is used for monitoring period by period fare levels, such as the adult equivalent cash fare of concessionary passengers, may not be the most appropriate input into the calculation of the average fare forgone.
+There is a concern that the measure of the cash fare that is used for monitoring period by period fare levels, such as the adult equivalent cash fare of concessionary passengers, may not be the most appropriate input into the calculation of the average fare forgone.

 The average fare forgone needs to accurately reflect the ticket price options that would be available to concessionary passholders in the counter-factual.
-The DfT methodology in effect assumes that best estimate of the day and ticket prices that would be offered to passholders in the counter-factual are those observed to be offered to commercial passengers.
-However, this raises the question as to whether this is the best estimate of the cash fare that would be paid by concessionary passholders in the counter-factual, as used to determine the price ratios which allow the discount factor to be identified.
+The DfT methodology in effect assumes that best estimates of the day and week ticket prices that would be offered to passholders in the counter-factual are those observed to be offered to commercial passengers.
+However, this raises the question as to whether the observed average cash fare (as used to determine the price ratios which allow the discount factor to be identified) is the best estimate of the cash fare that would be paid by concessionary passholders in the counter-factual.

 Established practice in some PTEs is to measure the cash fare using the average equivalent concessionary fare (in other words, the average cash fare that would be paid by concessionary passholders to make their recorded concessionary journeys, if each journey was “valued” at the cash fare).
-But as noted, this will often reflect a different average trip length to that of commercial cash passengers: either because the former reflects changed journey lengths influenced by free travel, or because the commercial fare offer favours shorter (or longer) cash journeys lengths relative to the pricing of day or weekly tickets.
+But as noted, this will often reflect a different average trip length to that of commercial cash passengers: either because the former reflects changed journey lengths influenced by free travel, or because the pricing of the commercial fare offer favours shorter (or longer) cash journeys lengths compared to alternative day or weekly products.
 In either case, it is more likely that the average cash fare paid by commercial (cash) passengers will better reflect the counter-factual cash fare that would be paid by concessionary passengers, rather than the average equivalent concessionary fare.

 These considerations will influence the accuracy or otherwise of the average fare forgone calculated by either the “Discount Factor method” or the “Basket of Fares” method.
 But a second issue is then consistency between the discount factor and the measure of the average cash fare used to calculate the average fare forgone on a period by period basis.
 If the discount factor is calculated on one basis (i.e. the average cash fare paid by commercial passengers) but the average fare forgone is calculated by applying the discount factor to a different measure (such as the equivalent concessionary cash fare), then reimbursement for revenue forgone will be in error.